Solar-network/docs/docs/core/transactions/lifecycle.md

 # Understanding the Transaction Lifecycle

-Describing Transaction's Journey From Client to Core Server (Blockchain)
+Describing Transaction's Journey From Client to Core Node

 > ✅ **SUCCESS** - A transaction is an atomic change in the state of the blockchain.
 The simplest form transfers value from address A to B, incorporating a fee for the processing.
 Transactions are bundled into a block.
 At that moment they are committed to the blockchain and become irreversible.

-All valid transactions are begin submitted as payload data via the [Public REST API](/api/public-rest-api/getting-started).
-This valid transactions end as immutable history on the blockchain (are included in blocks).
+All valid transactions are submitted as payload data via the [Public REST API](/api/public-rest-api/getting-started) and are immutable once added to the blockchain (i.e., included in blocks).
 While the implementation specifics will depend on the platform used to submit the transaction, SXP's extensive [SDK](/api) coverage ensures that developers experience a unified workflow across languages and platforms.

 In the next sections we will look into the transaction lifecycle from creation to final inclusion in the blocks.